calebzulawski/rfcs/text/0000-contextual-target-features.md

 Some form of conditional compilation based on target features is highly sought after among users of `#[target_feature]`.
 This RFC is designed to be the most minimal implementation necessary to complete the unimplemented features of RFC #2045.
-No fundamental new language features are introduced, and the proposed changes are complementary to existing `#[target_feature]` mechanisms, such as runtime detection and `target_feature_11`.
+No fundamentally new language features are introduced, and the proposed changes are complementary to existing `#[target_feature]` mechanisms, such as runtime detection and `target_feature_11`.

-As a real-world example, consider `std::simd`'s [`swizzle_dyn` function](https://github.com/rust-lang/portable-simd/blob/5523a313b503290a2cf93a956f347695e71f09e4/crates/core_simd/src/swizzle_dyn.rs#L17-L106).
+For a real-world example, consider `std::simd`'s [`swizzle_dyn` function](https://github.com/rust-lang/portable-simd/blob/5523a313b503290a2cf93a956f347695e71f09e4/crates/core_simd/src/swizzle_dyn.rs#L17-L106).
 This function reorders bytes in SIMD vectors using special instructions available in many SIMD extensions represented by a number of target features.
 The current implementation uses `cfg` and has no knowledge of the caller's features.
 On x86-64 this is particularly bad, because the base features don't support any SIMD byte reordering instructions!